Data and Methodology#

 Parameterized Production Function (PPF)#

-Parameterized production functions are the least elements to build make-use tables.
-It defines the relationship between input factors and output factors for a production process.
+Parameterized production functions are the fundamental building blocks for make-use tables.
+They define the relationship between input factors and output factors for a production process.
 PPFs are embedded into the general make-use framework following the procedures described here

 More about PPFs can be found here and here.